American Indian Languages

 What's new on our site today!

-Welcome to Native Languages of the Americas!
-You have reached the American Indian states section of our website, a new educational project designed to provide information about indigenous people in different U.S. states.
-Follow the links to the right of our tribal map for more information about the language, culture and history of each Kentucky tribe, or scroll below the map for Kentucky Indian activities including a wordsearch, fact sheets for kids about each tribe, and worksheets teaching words from the different Native American languages of Kentucky.
+Welcome to our Kentucky State Facts section, part of an educational project designed to provide information about indigenous people in different U.S. states.
+Follow the links to the right of our tribal map for more information about the language, culture and history of each Kentucky tribe, or scroll below the map for Kentucky Indian activities including a wordsearch, fact sheets, and words from the Native American languages of Kentucky.
 Feel free to print any of these materials out for classroom use!

 American Indians in Kentucky |